 On his academic role, he transferred successfully the principles, knowledge and techniques of the engineering field into the medical research area, providing and developing from a blank slate Virtual Reality and Simulation systems that support medical training for different levels of complexity of anatomy, pathology and surgical operations.
 During his research, he has developed systems for the Royal College of Surgeons of Edinburgh (RCSEd), the Royal College of Physicians and Surgeons of Glasgow (RCSEd), NHS Education of Scotland (NES), NHS Deaneries of Scotland, Scottish Funding Council (SFC), Arthritis Research UK (ARUK) and EU FP7 projects.

 Apart from his engineering interests and HMI endeavours, he is fascinated by human evolution and how this could fit into Artificial Intelligence for various electronic systems.
 Human perception, understanding, situational and spatial awareness are also some of the areas that he investigates and applies in HCI and VR systems.

-Human-Computer Interaction (HCI), Virtual Reality (VR), Augmented Reality (AR), Human-Machine Interaction (HMI), User Experience (UX) design and evaluation, User Interface (UI) design, Virtual Prototyping, Intelligent Transportation Systems (ITS), Human-Factors Engineering, User-Behaviour, Head-Up Display (HUD) systems, Artificial Intelligence AI), Wireless Networks, Driving Simulators development, Product Design Engineering, 3D visualisation.
+Human-Computer Interaction (HCI), Virtual Reality (VR), Augmented Reality (AR), Product Design Engineering, Human-Machine Interaction (HMI), User Experience (UX) design and evaluation, User Interface (UI) design, Virtual Prototyping, Intelligent Transportation Systems (ITS), Human-Factors Engineering, User-Behaviour, Head-Up Display (HUD) systems, Artificial Intelligence (AI), Wireless Networks, Driving Simulators development, 3D visualisation.